(Original Article Published via RawFoodForPets.com)

 Why Real Food for Pets with Kidney Disease Can Make a Difference

 If you review available veterinary literature, the cornerstone of kidney disease treatment is fluid therapy and supportive nutrition.
 Your vet will most likely administer medication to your pet, but these are only to decrease some of the symptoms of the disease.
-Many pets can live for years with kidney disease if it’s caught early and treated appropriately.
+Many pets can live for years with kidney disease if it is caught early and treated appropriately.

 Often your vet will teach you how to perform perfusion fluid therapy under the skin with an IV; something that you can do at home.
 Sometimes, to protect your pet from the effects of low electrolytes, your vet will add potassium to the fluid or the diet.
 Electrolytes are the substances in living cells that help the body conduct electricity.
 These include sodium, potassium, calcium, magnesium, and phosphates.
 Electrolytes can get dangerously low when a pet is dehydrated, causing further dehydration and organ damage.
 Supportive nutrition for pets diagnosed with kidney disease includes foods with reduced levels of phosphorus and sodium and increased levels of omega-3 fatty acid.
 Additionally, the quality of the protein that you feed your pet is critical for their disease management and overall well-being.